DanielR1c/PaxxMaker-Connect/README.md

 #### Windows

-1. Extract `PaxxMaker-Connect-Windows.zip` completely.
+1. Extract `PaxxMaker-Connect-....zip` completely.
 Do not run the app from inside the ZIP.
-2. Double-click `PaxxMaker-Connect Install.cmd`.
+5. Double-click `PaxxMaker-Connect Install.cmd`.
-3. The app is copied to `%LocalAppData%\\Programs\\PaxxMaker-Connect` and a Start Menu entry is created.
+6. The app is copied to `%LocalAppData%\\Programs\\PaxxMaker-Connect` and a Start Menu entry is created.
-4. Optionally enable the firewall rule and autostart.
+7. Optionally enable the firewall rule and autostart.
-5. On the first launch, confirm the SmartScreen prompt with **More info → Run anyway** because the file is not signed.
+8. On the first launch, confirm the SmartScreen prompt with **More info → Run anyway** because the file is not signed.
-6. Allow access for private networks when Windows Firewall asks.
+9. Allow access for private networks when Windows Firewall asks.

 To uninstall, run `PaxxMaker-Connect Deinstall.cmd`.